 6. Native Feature: Copy & Paste Between iPhone and MacBook

 Okay, for those of you who are unaware of this feature, you are gonna hate me for not telling you this before and making you go through the above app description.
-You can copy text on your Mac and simply paste it on your iPhone and vice versa.
+You can copy the text on your Mac and simply paste it on your iPhone and vice versa.
 And by texts I mean, a whole paragraph as well.

 If you regularly update your system software on all devices you probably have the latest iOS and macOS versions.
 And if so, you already have this awesome feature in your system.
-You could simply select and copy text on one device and immediately paste it on the other.
+You could simply select and copy the text on one device and immediately paste it on the other.
 The feature uses iCloud to register a copy command so unlike the paid apps that previously offered the common clipboard feature, you can use this feature even if not connected to the same Wi-FI.

 Now, why I said you’ll hate me?
 I bet the thought didn’t cross your mind that you can type a whole long e-mail or text on your MacBook quickly and then simply copy and paste it on your iPhone.
 Practically its rather more convenient when you come across a link on your phone and want to view the page on your MacBook.
 But then you can always see the open tabs of your iPhone’s Safari on your MacBook.
 Okay, just use it where you can and thank me later in the comments below.